DSkrzypiec/blogImpl/content/post/mock-go-filesystem/index.md

 ## Actual implementation

-The actual implementation of `DirReader` which would use actual OS file system is rather straightforward.
+The actual implementation of `DirReader` which would use an actual OS file system is rather straightforward.
 Let's start from defining a new type which will represent single (non-recursive) directory - `FlatDir`.